bmarley/RxRetroBus/README.md

     compile 'com.blarley.rxretrobus:rxretrobus:0.5.1@aar'
 ```

-**Ideally you'd only need RxRetroBus and it's annotation processor as dependencies; however, you'll still need to include Retrofit in your base project - I'll remove the reliance on it
+**Ideally you'd only need RxRetroBus and it's annotation processor as dependencies; however, for now you'll still need to include Retrofit in your base project - I'll remove the reliance on it
 and RxJava in later versions.**

 However, ***for now*** also add these to your dependencies: